Web www.pburch.net

 Complex Cloth

-Complex Cloth is for the fiber artist who specializes in the design and execution of original cloth, based on the processes and techniques in Jane Dunnewold's book, Complex Cloth from Fibre Studio Press.
+Complex Cloth is a mailing list for the fiber artist who specializes in the design and execution of original cloth, based on the processes and techniques in Jane Dunnewold's book, Complex Cloth from Fibre Studio Press.

 What is appropriate for discussion?
 Surface design, including dyeing, resists, bleaching, image transfer, silkscreening, batik, tritik, fabric painting, and related topics. . .
 Embellishment with beads, texture, buttons, closures.
 Influences of other cultures on our fabrics and designs.
 Custom techniques, weaving, quilting, and other fiber manipulations applied to cloth are fair game here.
 This list is for people who want to learn and "push the envelope" of what's been done into the next generation.
 Also welcome are notices of relevant exhibits, publications and competitions.